pnp/cli-microsoft365/docs/docs/contribute/new-command/build-command-logic.md

-# Building the command
+# Building the Command

+!!! note

+    Once you have correctly set up your local environment, you can run `npm run watch` in the background to test your changes live.
+This command enables live reloading, allowing you to see the effects of your modifications in real-time as you make edits to the code.
+This is especially useful for quickly iterating and verifying the behavior of your changes before finalizing them.

 To start writing the logic for the command, you will need to create a new TypeScript file.
 All the command services can be found in the folder `src/m365`.
 Here you will find all the services available within the CLI for Microsoft 365.
 Each service contains a subfolder named `commands` where all the service commands are located.
 For our example issue, mentioned [here](./step-by-step-guide.md#new-command-get-site-group), that will be `src/m365/spo/commands`.

 !!! tip

-    When the service has a lot of commands within the `commands` folder then they will be split up into subfolders.
-E.g. `src/m365/spo/commands/group`
+    When the service has a lot of commands within the `commands` folder, they will be split up into subfolders.
+For example, `src/m365/spo/commands/group`.

-When you are in the correct folder you can create two new files.
-Your command file `group-get.ts` and a file for the unit tests `group-get.spec.ts`.
+When you are in the correct folder, you can create two new files: your command file `group-get.ts` and a file for the unit tests `group-get.spec.ts`.

-## Minimum command file
+## Minimum Command File

 With our two new files created, we can start working on our `group-get.ts` file.
 Each command in the CLI for Microsoft 365 is defined as a class extending the [Command](https://github.com/pnp/cli-microsoft365/blob/main/src/Command.ts) base class.
-At minimum a command must define `name`, `description`, and `commandAction`:
+At a minimum, a command must define `name`, `description`, and `commandAction`:

 ```ts
 import commands from '../../commands';